Essential Statistics#

 in a query.

-This margin provides an upper bound on how large any partition can be (max_partition_length
+This margin provides an upper bound on how large any group can be

 Now that you’ve become acquainted with margins, lets release some queries that make use of it.
 We start by releasing the total number of work hours across responses.